mdklatt/serial-python/doc/tutorial.md

 A Writer will output a value for each of its fields with every data record.
 If a field is missing from a data record the Writer will use the default value for that field (`None` is encoded as a blank field).
-For input a default value can be anything, but for output it must be type-compatible, e.g.
+For input a default value can be anything, but for output it must be type-compatible, e.g. an `IntField` cannot have a default value of "M".
-`IntType(default="M")` is an error.
 Fields in the record that do not have a a field definition are ignored.

 With some minor modifications the field definitions for reading the sample